jourquin/BoxCoxLogit/README.md

 Transportation Technologies, 2019, 9, 1-13](https://doi.org/10.4236/jtts.2019.91001).

 ## Model 2: The bivariate case
-"BoxCoxLogit2.R" illustrates the case of a model with two explanatory
+The "Logit2.R" script illustrates the case of a model with two explanatory
 variables: the unit transportation cost and the transit time (duration).
+It shows that, without a propre transform of the variables, the sign of an estimator can be wrong.
+In this case, the estimator for the "duration" variable is positive.
+This is not expected as the modal share of a transportation mode should decrease when its transit time increases.
+This unexpected sign is related to the fact that both explanatory variables are heavily correlated.

-In this case, the Box-Cox transform is used not only to improve the log-likelihood of the model, but also to obtain the expected signs for the estimators.
-These must indeed be negative for both variables as the modal share is expected to decrease for a mode when its cost or transit time increase.
-However, as both variables are (heavily) correlated, the sign of one of the estimators can very well be positive.
-Using a Box-Cox transform on both variables with an adequate combination of lambda’s can solve the problem.
+"BoxCoxLogit2.R" applies a Box-Cox transform, looking for the "best" lambda's, not only to improve the log-likelihood of the model, but also to obtain the expected signs for the estimators.

 This model is thoroughly described and discussed when used with real World datasets in [**Jourquin B. and Beuthe M.**, *Cost, transit time